ocaml/opam/doc/pages/Manual.md

   a list of compiler package choices.
 On `opam init`, the first available compiler in the list will be chosen for creating the initial switch if `--bare` wasn't specified.

+- <a id="configfield-depext-enable">`depext-enable: <bool>`</a>:
+	enable the depext mechanism.
+Opam needs to interact with the system-wide package manager in some cases: packages can declare dependencies on system packages (typically, bindings to C libraries, e.g. SDL, require the library to be installed), in an OS-dependent way.
+Then, opam will do its best to interact with your system, checking their availability, and triggering their installation if needed.";

+- <a id="configfield-depext-no-consistency-checks">`depext-no-consistency-checks: <bool>`</a>:
+  check that the system dependencies of already installed packages are still present

+- <a id="configfield-depext-print-only">`depext-print-only: <cool>`</a>:
+  don't run any system-related commands, instead print them and pause.
+Useful if you don't or can't use `sudo`.

+- <a id="configfield-depext-no-root">`depext-no-root: <bool>`</a>:
+	mark all external dependencies that are not already installed as unavailable.
+This can make a lot of packages uninstallable.

+- <a id="configfield-depext-bypass">`depext-bypass: [ <string> ... ] `</a>:
+	assume the listed system packages to be already installed, so they will not be searched for using the package manager of your system.

 #### switch-config